TheEconomist/the-economist-gdp-per-hour-estimates/README.md

 It also contains the data and code behind our ranking of the world's richest countries, which can be found [here](https://www.economist.com/graphic-detail/2023/12/15/the-worlds-richest-countries-in-2023).
 To replicate this analysis, please run the two aforementioned scripts, then ['scripts/03-estimate-gdp-per-hour-for-all-countries.R'](scripts/03-estimate-gdp-per-hour-for-all-countries.R).

+We exclude Ireland from our data due to issues with its GDP figures explained [here](https://www.economist.com/the-economist-explains/2023/10/31/whats-weird-about-irelands-gdp).

 For any questions about this work, please email: sondresolstad@economist.com

 Our latest data can be downloaded [here](https://github.com/TheEconomist/the-economist-gdp-per-hour-estimates/blob/main/output-data/gdp_over_hours_worked_with_estimated_hours_worked.csv).